MapMaths/MathsNotes.jl/README.md

 The codes contains functions providing these features:

-Calculus: derivative, derivative function, second and higher derivative (and their corresponding functions), partial derivative (function), curvature, l'Hospital's rule, ASR (Adaptive Simpson's Rule), CFS (Continuous Fourier Series), Lagrange's Interpolation, Whittaker-Shannon's Interpolation.
+Real Analysis: derivative, derivative function, second and higher derivative (and their corresponding functions), partial derivative (function), l'Hospital's rule.

+Numeric Analysis: Lagrange's Interpolation, ASR (Adaptive Simpson's Rule)

+Harmonic Analysis: CFS (Continuous Fourier Series), Whittaker-Shannon's Interpolation

+Differential Geometry: curvature

-Basic Algebra: Rational Root Theorem.
+Elementary Algebra: Rational Root Theorem.

-Note: the derivative function calculator will not do any symbolic calculations, as it is just a abbreviation for `x -> d(f, x)`
+Note: the derivative function calculator will NOT do any symbolic calculations, as it is just a abbreviation for `x -> d(f, x)`

 ```Julia
 julia> @uselib ForwardDiff